 These high number of inflections can be used to your advantage!

-Initially, when you start learning a Portuguese word you might not realise that it could have lots of "relatives", i.e. related words which all have the same root.
+Initially, when you start learning a Portuguese word you might not realize that it could have lots of "relatives", i.e. related words which all have the same root.
 And, different inflections will create different meanings.
-By recognising these inflections you'll be able to understand new Portuguese words, even those you haven't seen before.
+By recognizing these inflections you'll be able to understand new Portuguese words, even those you haven't seen before.
 This quickly boosts your vocabulary.

 Let's have a look at some families of words:

 As you can see, the roots of words tend to connect words within a specific concept.
 Learning one root from each family will make it easier to acquire the rest.
 You will soon be able to see the patterns and distinguish verbs from nouns and adjectives.

 Linguist and polyglot, Alexander Arguelles, developed another excellent technique for improving your writing and speaking skills simultaneously.
 It's designed to help you to really focus on the individual components of Portuguese.